TYPO3-Documentation/TYPO3CMS-Reference-Skinning/Documentation/Index.rst

 This document explains how CSS classes and icons in the TYPO3 Backend are defined.
-It is the basis for a consistent naming convention to ease the skinning of the TYPO3 Backend, as well as to ensure consistency.
+It is the basis for a consistent naming convention to ease the skinning of the TYPO3 Backend, as well as helping to ensure consistency.